openebs-archive/openebs-docs/docs/installation.md

 1. Using [Stable Helm Charts](/docs/next/installation.html#install-openebs-using-stable-helm-charts)

-   This will help to install OpenEBS using [Kubernetes stable helm charts](https://github.com/kubernetes/charts/tree/master/stable).
+   This will help in installing OpenEBS using [Kubernetes stable helm charts](https://github.com/kubernetes/charts/tree/master/stable).

 2. Using [OpenEBS Helm Charts](/docs/next/installation.html#install-openebs-using-openebs-helm-charts)

-   This will help to install OpenEBS using OpenEBS helm charts.
+   This will help in installing OpenEBS using OpenEBS helm charts.

-### Setup Helm & RBAC
+### Setup Helm and RBAC

 **Setup Helm**